 Review an example of a cover letter written for an editorial position for inspiration.
-This sample letter highlights the applicant's editorial, creative, and technical skills.
-Also see below for an example of a resume written for an editorial or writing position and tips for writing interview-winning resumes and cover letters.
+Learn how to emphasize your editorial, creative, and technical skills.

 Cover Letter Example - Editorial Position

-I'm writing to express my interest in the Editorial Manager position at ABCD Company advertised on Craigslist.
+I'm writing to express my interest in the Editorial Manager position at Phoenix Company advertised on Indeed.

 My unique combination of technical expertise, creative abilities, and experience managing both writers and projects, makes me an ideal person to help your editorial team thrive.